umairishaq/aws-container-devsecops-workshop/docs/01-env-setup.md

 1. Within your Cloud9 IDE expand your **sample application** on the left side.
 2. Open the **Dockerfile**.
-3. Add a name to the maintainer line.
+3. Add a name to the Label line.
 4. Push your commit and create a Pull Request.

 ```